autobrr/autobrr.com/docs/filters/actions.md

 A configured action is what your autodl does with a successful push.
 You can send it any of the supported actions.
 Each filter supports multiple actions just incase you need to send to multiple clients, or run custom commands as well.

-Read more about setup of [download clients](/configuration/download-clients/dedicated) before continuing.
+Make sure you've set up a [download client](/configuration/download-clients/dedicated) before continuing further.

-When adding, updating or removing actions on a filter, make sure to save.
+Whether you're adding, updating or removing actions on a filter, make sure to <strong>save</strong> the filter afterwards.

+### Macros
-Many of the action fields have support for [macros](#macros) to build dynamic values.
+Many of the action fields have support for [macros](/filters/macros), which allow you to enhance your workflow significantly by providing custom logic/data processing to the input data provided by autobrr.

+This [section](/filters/macros) has been moved to its own page.

 ## Supported actions